ajs2583/Zillow-Apartment-Scraper/README.md

 python app.py
 ```

-Visit `http://127.0.0.1:5000` in your browser and click **View Listings** to fetch the latest results.
+Visit `http://127.0.0.1:5000` in your browser.
+Enter a city and optional price range to search for listings.

 Alternatively, run the command‑line script to automatically fill the form: